By Garland Chan

 Who has more audacity?
 WWF, for showing us infinite replays of not-exactly earth shattering matches so much we could recite the announcer's dialogue along with them?
 Or WCW, for showing us matches that could have been taped when great lizards roamed the earth?

 Why is this a problem?
 Doesn't this make WCW the clear winner, with all that brand new wrestling every single week?
 It's new to you if you're not on the net.
 What exactly is wrong with all this wrestling on the weekend, and what could be done about it?

 I'll talk about problems and solutions in part 2.

 by John Armstrong

-That's it for this edition.
-I will be back this weekend with my IYH Report.
+That's it for this issue.
+I will be back on Monday with the regular Monday Night Wars edition.
 Until then...